pingcap/tidb/docs/design/2023-06-30-configurable-kv-timeout.md

 tens of seconds.
 As a result, the application may experience a query latency spike when TiKV node jitter is encountered.

+For latency sensitive applications, providing predictable sub-second read latency by set fast retrying is valuable. queries that are usually very fast (such as point-select query), setting the value of `tidb_kv_read_timeout` to short value like  `500ms`, the TiDB cluster would be more tolerable for network latency or io latency jitter for a single storage node, because the retry are more quickly.

+This would be helpful if the requests could be processed by more than 1 candidate targets, for example follower or stale read requests that could be handled by multiple available peers.

+## Improvement Proposal

 A possible improvement suggested by [#44771](https://github.com/pingcap/tidb/issues/44771) is to make the timeout values of specific KV requests configurable.
 For example:
 - Adding a session variable `tidb_kv_read_timeout`, which is used to control the timeout for a single